Colin Anderson/Getty Images

 The U.S. tax system is a progressive one, meaning the more money you make, the higher your taxes.
 Tax law changes in recent years demand even more of high earners:

-The American Taxpayer Relief Act of 2012, also known as the fiscal cliff tax bill, raised tax rates on wealthy individuals’ ordinary and investment income.
-That legislation also reduced some ways that richer taxpayers can lower their now higher taxes.
+- The American Taxpayer Relief Act of 2012 hiked tax rates on wealthy individuals’ ordinary and investment income.

-And while all are aimed at higher-income taxpayers, there is no particular income level under the new tax laws to determine what makes a person rich.
-"Pretty much a different salary level is applied to different types of income,” says Mark Luscombe, CPA and principal federal tax analyst for the accounting firm CCH Inc.
+“Pretty much a different salary level is applied to different types of income,” says Mark Luscombe, CPA and principal federal tax analyst for Wolters Kluwer Tax & Accounting.

 Tax rule changes may be coming again soon.
 But for now, more well-to-do individuals remain targeted by these five taxes.